 The Alerts table displays the alerts generated by the HCP framework.
-The Alerts UI polls for alerts and refreshes the Alerts table at an interval that you can configure (see Configuring the Alerts Table).
-This polling is paused whenever you open any configuration panels or the Searches panel.
+The Alerts UI polls for alerts and refreshes the Alerts table at an interval that you can configure (see Customizing the Alerts Table).
+This polling is paused whenever you open any configuration panels or use the Searches field.

-By default, the table shows the recent alerts at the top.
+By default, the alerts table shows the recent alerts at the top.
 For example, alerts are sorted descending on timestamp.
-For information on modifying these configurations, see Configuring the Alerts Table.
+For information on modifying these configurations, see Customizing the Alerts Table.